PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/BusinessIntelligenceBlockBVersion3.md

 - A Power BI dashboard in .pbix-format.
 - A recorded or live demo of the Power BI dashboard.
+- Additional documentation (e.g. filters per page, codebook etc.)

 For information on how to record your demo, see Windows 10s [screen recorder tool](https://betanews.com/2020/01/20/windows-10-screen-record-xbox-game-bar/) guide.

-The Power BI dashboard in .pbix-format is to be uploaded to GitHub Classrooms no later than 5pm on last DataLab day.
+The Power BI dashboard in .pbix-format and the additional documentation is to be uploaded to GitHub Classrooms no later than 5pm on last DataLab day.

 The recorded demo of the Power BI dashboard is to be uploaded to GitHub Classrooms no later than 5pm on last DataLab day.
 Confer with a lecturer beforehand if you want to demo your dashboard in front of a live audience.